-Slide & Ride
+CADS Alberta Slide & Ride | 2019-20

 These events are FREE for all participants and volunteers!
 Participants and volunteers will receive prizes for being part of our events, and the focus is on families, friends and everyone to come out and participate.

 Our goal is to encourage people with disabilities to try adaptive skiing or snowboarding as participants, and to create opportunities for involvement as participants or volunteers – anyone interested in being part of a fantastic winter sport!

 Would YOU Like to LEARN HOW to Ski or Snowboard for FREE?

-> Have you ever wanted to learn how to alpine ski or snowboard and have a disability?
+- Have you ever wanted to learn how to alpine ski or snowboard and have a disability?

-> Are you a skier that wants to learn how to snowboard or maybe a snowboarder that wants to learn how to ski?
+- Are you a skier that wants to learn how to snowboard or maybe a snowboarder that wants to learn how to ski?

-> Are you interested in becoming a volunteer instructor and working with a great winter program?
+- Are you interested in becoming a volunteer instructor and working with a great winter program?

 This is your chance to take part in the one day event held at different ski and snowboard locations across Alberta.
 Whether you want to join us to get more information and see what it’s all about or try your skills on the hill, we have something for everyone including parents, friends, caregivers and health care professionals!

 2019-20 Slide & Ride Registration is now closed, but we look forward to new events across the province for 2020-21